 Schema master dc01.test.com Domain naming master dc01.test.com PDC dc01.test.com RID pool manager dc01.test.com Infrastructure master dc01.test.com

-You can view FSMO roles for another domain:
+You can view the FSMO roles for another domain.

 netdom query fsmo /domain:woshub.com

-In this example, you can see that all FSMO roles are located on the DC01.
-When deploying a new AD forest (domain) , all FSMO roles are placed in the first DC.
-Any domain controller, except RODC, may be a holder of any FSMO role.
-Accordingly, the domain administrator can transfer any FSMO role to any other domain controller.
+In this example, all the FSMO roles are located on the DC01.
+When a new Active Directory forest is deployed, all the FSMO roles are assigned to the first domain controller.
+Any domain controller, except Read-Only Domain Controllers (RODCs), can be the owner of any FSMO role.
+A domain administrator can transfer any FSMO role to another domain controller.

-You can get the information about FSMO roles in your domain via PowerShell using the Get-ADDomainController cmdlet (the RSAT Active Directory for PowerShell module must be installed):
+You can also use the Get-ADDomainController PowerShell cmdlet to display information about FSMO roles (the RSAT Active Directory for PowerShell module must be installed):

 Get-ADDomainController -Filter * | Select-Object Name, Domain, Forest, OperationMasterRoles |Where-Object {$_.OperationMasterRoles}

-Or you can view the forest or domain-level FSMO roles as follows:
+Or list the forest- or domain-level FSMO roles separately:

 Get-ADDomain | Select-Object InfrastructureMaster, RIDMaster, PDCEmulator